agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 ## Finding the right career for you

-Based on [the 80k-hours guide](https://80000hours.org/career-guide/personal-fit/) we first make a list of options, then compare it with different parameters and at last write out our key uncertainties and look at how to deal with them.
+According to [the 80k-hours career guide](https://80000hours.org/career-guide/personal-fit/), the process to find the right career path for oneself is as follows:

 <!-- Making a list of options -->

-- **We make a list of options** by using these questions: What do you want to do in life?
-Provide exact examples of profiles that you would like to be like?
-What are the different career paths you think are available to you?
-Give one way how you would achieve it?
-These have in part been done in the last section and will be factored in.
+- **Make a list of options**

 <!-- Rankingish your options -->

-- **We compare different options** based on CC (Skills, Connections, Credentials, Runway), Personal fit, job satisfaction and impact.
+- **Compare different options** based on CC (Skills, Connections, Credentials, Runway), Personal fit, job satisfaction and impact.

 <!-- Write out key uncertainities -->

-- **We write out your key uncertainities:** What are the things that you are uncertain about?
+- **Write out your key uncertainities:** What are the things that you are uncertain about?
 Can you quickly test them?
 Are they going to change your ranking largely?